siiiidddexe/siiiidddexe/About_The_Creator_README.md

 - 👋 Hi, I’m @siiiidddexe
 - 👀 I’m interested in live wallpapers
-- 🌱 I’m currently learning Engineering
+- 🌱 I’m currently learning Computer Science
 - 💞️ I’m looking to collaborate on wallpaper ideas
 - 📫 How to reach me? on ig:siiiddd_exe